KChowaniec/CS554/README.md

 5. Make sure Redis and Mongodb are running
 6. To seed database, run 'npm run seed' in data directory
 7. Server port and database configuration can be changed in all-config.json file
-8. When all is setup, open browser and navigate to http://localhost:{port}/login (port defined in all-config.json, ex.
+8. When all is setup, open browser and navigate to http://localhost:{port} (port defined in all-config.json, ex.
 3000)
+9. When making changes to react components, make sure to run webpack to capture changes.

 React Sample - Sunil
 Description : Sample for Home page since server is not ready, seperate mock server was used.